pryley/site-reviews/readme.txt

 = 5.2.0 (2020-11-03) =

-- Added a review assignment setting
+- Added Notification Template tags for assigned categories, posts, and users
-- Added additional System Information
+- Added Review Assignment setting
-- Changed review assignment in SQL queries to use strict assignments by default (it was previously using loose assignments, use the new "review assignment" setting to change this back)
+- Changed review assignment in SQL queries to use strict assignments by default (it was previously using loose assignments, use the new "Review Assignment" setting to change this back)
 - Changed the glsr_create_review function to log validation errors to the plugin console
 - Fixed Bulk Editing of reviews that are assigned to post types or users
 - Fixed Multibyte String support